 This is a website where I provide Key Stage Three and Four pupils with sample responses to difficult homework tasks.
 The site includes scientific processes, historical essays and literary analysis.
 The project is very much a work in progress, but I remain hopeful that it can one day establish itself as a valued source of information among those attending English secondary schools.

 I created an account in early 2014.
-I am currently at Experienced rank, having made some 6000 edits.
+I am currently at Veteran III rank, having made over 19,000 edits.
 I mostly focus in the infoboxes and post-nominals of British officeholders, but also have tangential side-hobbies, such as heraldry.
 I am particularly active in the days immediately following legislative dissolutions.